GfellerLab/MixTCRviz/README.md

 - input2.name (default="NULL"): If a second set of TCRs is provided (i.e., input2 != NULL), Provide a generic name for the input2 TCRs in the plots.
 Avoid names with more than 20 characters.

+- simple.graphical.output (default=F): If T, only a single pdf file is produced in output.path directory.
+This can be useful to go rapidly through several motifs.

 # OUTPUT